xaviervia/washington/README.md

-# washington
+# Washington

-**washington** is a pure, functional—as much as JavaScript allows—unit testing tool with a straightforward API.
+A pure, functional—as much as JavaScript allows—unit testing tool with a straightforward API.

 ## Cheat sheet